 You might find that taking advantage of print and static marketing channels can reach consumers in ways digital platforms cannot.
 Print advertising can be targeted to reach a specific demographic.
 Newspapers and magazines compile information about readers, and billboards are visible to a certain population.
 However, it might be difficult to personalize content and analyze user data from print campaigns.

 There are several key factors to keep in mind before launching a multichannel marketing strategy.
-In doing so, your business should understand buyer personas, develop an aligned presence for each channel, consider how to strategically link each medium, and much more.
-Implementing multichannel marketing means being aware of brand reach, messaging, consistency, and compliance.
+In doing so, your business should understand buyer personas, develop an aligned content production strategy and presence for each channel, consider how to strategically link each medium, and much more.
+Implementing multichannel marketing means being aware of brand reach, messaging, consistency, consumer data, and compliance.

 A successful multichannel marketing strategy also comes with a few keys to success.
 You’ll want to truly understand your consumer and create a cohesive experience across all involved channels.
-You’ll also want to determine the best platform to reach your customers, whether that’s social media, web content, or even print media.
+You’ll also want to determine the best platforms to reach your customers, whether that’s social media, web content, or even print media.
+Lastly, you'll need a analytics and data feedback loop to continually adjust and change your content strategy across platforms

-With the above information in mind, let’s break down six steps to implementing multichannel marketing.
+With the above information in mind, let’s break down the steps to implementing multichannel marketing.

 The most basic process in implementing a successful multichannel marketing strategy is identifying your audience or customer persona.
 What is a customer persona?
 It’s a detailed profile of an individual who represents your target audience.
 The profile might include demographic data, behavioral traits, interests, pain points, buyer patterns, and more.